Header image courtesy of Honky Tonks Tavern (via Facebook)

 Pablo, Shop G80–G85, Tsim Sha Tsui Centre, 66 Mody Road, Tsim Sha Tsui

 Known as a hipster hangout, this beloved yakitori joint is exactly the kind of place to gather with friends for a casual night out.
 Conjuring up whiffs of the char-grilled process that goes into producing mezcal is their roster of grilled chicken, each seasoned with perfectly tailored spices and flavourings.
 Compliment shared plates with a bright and refreshing Del Maguey-based mezcal mule ($160), made special with the Japanese-inspired twist of ume plum.

-Splashed in almost all the hues of the rainbow, the Día de los Muertos-inspired fronting of this establishment will draw you in immediately, setting the tone of cheery fun.
+Splashed in colour, the Día de los Muertos-inspired fronting of this establishment will draw you in immediately, setting the tone of cheery fun.
 As if to complement the loud décor and eye-catching murals, the golden Maracuja ($98) mixes tangy-sweet passionfruit soda with El Macho’s house mezcal and dazzles as the perfect drink for summertime tipples.
 What’s more, their cocktails are served in delightful glassware inspired by Mexican calaveras de azúcar (sugar skulls)—definitely worth snapping some Instagram stories of.

 El Macho, 1 Third Street, Sai Ying Pun | (+852) 2523 2488